Collz472/Phase_3_Project_Colleta/README.md

 The data was then cleaned and some columns were removed as needed.
 To investigate the factors influencing individuals’ decisions to receive the H1N1 and seasonal flu vaccines using data on their backgrounds, health behaviors, and opinions, with the goal of informing public health strategies to enhance vaccine uptake.
 ### **Modelling**
-There are four main moddels that were used in this project:
+There are four main models that were used in this project:

 Logistic Regression;
 Decision trees;